hervegirod/JSON-java/README.md

 - this is a Netbeans project
 - JSONObject and JSONArray both have an equals and hashCode method
 - a FileUtils class with static method has been added to simply the generation to/from a File / a JSON object
+- The supported Java version is Java 8

 JSON is a light-weight, language independent, data interchange format.
 See http://www.JSON.org/